uibakery/self-hosted/README.md

    curl -k -L -o install.sh https://raw.githubusercontent.com/uibakery/self-hosted/main/install.sh && bash ./install.sh
    ```

-1. In the process, upon request, enter the previously received license code, hosting URL and port.
+1. In the process, upon request, enter the previously received license code, server URL without port, and port.
+The server URL and port are required.
+For example, enter `http://localhost`, `http://1.2.3.4`, or `https://uibakery.company.com` as the server URL.
-1. Once the installation is completed, open the browser using URL and port provided earlier.
-By default it is [http://localhost:3030/](http://localhost:3030/).
+1. Once the installation is completed, open the browser using the URL and port provided earlier.
+For example, `http://localhost` and `3030` should be opened as [http://localhost:3030/](http://localhost:3030/).

 **NOTE**: If Docker of the version less than the required (minimum 20.10.11) is already installed on the server, and/or Docker Compose (minimum 1.29.2), the script will be stopped.
 You need to update the versions of components manually and run the script again.